 We currently have the following 1980 corvettes for sale:

-Crate engine, 4 speed manual transmission, saddle leather interior, (title is exempt for mileage), power steering, power brakes, power windows, A/C, tilt and telescopic steering
+350 GM crate engine, 4 speed manual transmission, saddle leather interior, 10,000 miles on dash (title is exempt for mileage), power steering, power brakes, power

 Numbers matching, L48/350 engine, automatic transmission, 49,400 original miles, cloth dark claret interior, power steering, power brakes, power windows, glass t tops, alloy wheels, tilt